 To find out more about gating, check out my free guide to gating.

 The three common reverb types are room, hall, and plate.
 The primary difference is in how much the reflection time lasts.
 The bigger the acoustic space in which the effect is modeled, the longer the time of reflection.
 The benefit of plate is a heavier amount of reverb upfront but with a fast decay time.

 I pick the type of reverb based on the song arrangement and the number of instruments.
 The faster and bigger the band, the smaller the reverb time.
 But a solo musician in a large room might allow me a larger and longer amount of reverb – depending on the song tempo.

 My go-to reverb is plate but it’s hard to say that because so many factors come into play.
 It might be the effect I try first but that’s it.
 Part of mixing guitar is finding what reverb fits the song.

 For more on reverb, check out this reverb article.
 You’ll also learn about the importance of the initial delay time before applying reverb.

 Distortion, chorus, delay, and the list goes on.
 Anything is possible but not everything sounds good.
 I’ve used electric guitar Crunch to add more frequencies to the acoustic guitar so it sat better in the mix.
 I’ve added delay to make a small band sound big – getting the guitar to sound more like a 12-string guitar.
 It’s a matter of listening to the whole mix of the song and deciding if the guitar needs something else, and when you know the options you have, you know what you can do.

-I know there’s a lot here and I even give you a free copy of the Acoustic Guitar Mixing Checklist but if you’re rather listen than read, I’ve covered much of this in episode 21 of the BTM Podcast!
+I know there’s a lot here for mixing guitar and I even give you a free copy of the Acoustic Guitar Mixing Checklist but if you’d rather listen than read, I’ve covered much of this in episode 21 of the BTM Podcast!